GCSE Science

 e.g. If a 1 metre ruler is entirely accurate in length then it will not be even a tiny amount more or less than 1 metre.
 The problem is that we cannot measure with 100% accuracy!
 Even if we knew how many atoms there were along the length of the ruler, we can never expect to know their separation and size exactly either.

-In other words, the 'true value' is hypothetical – there is no such thing.
+In other words, the 'true value' is hypothetical – no such thing can actually be measured.

 Accuracy